EdwinVW/msrm-dashboard/README.md

 - **Theme** : the color theme to use
 - **Auto refresh** : indication whether or not the page is automatically refreshed
 - **Refresh interval** : the interval to wait between every page refresh
+- **Show components** : indication whether or not to show the components being deployed
 - **Number of releases** : the number of releases to show on the dashboard
 - **Release paths** : the releasepaths to show on the dashboard (none selected means no filter)